 Rackham Program Review

-Rackham Program Review (RPR) is a collaborative effort among the Graduate School, our partner schools and colleges and individual programs to identify opportunities to continuously improve graduate education at the University of Michigan.
-The program review takes a multi-faceted look at graduate education and uses past review recommendations and action plans as well as a variety of data to inform guided conversations between the graduate school and faculty in departmental leadership roles.
+Rackham Program Review (RPR) is a collaborative effort among the graduate school, our partner schools and colleges, and individual programs to identify opportunities to continuously improve graduate education at the University of Michigan.
+The program review takes a multifaceted look at graduate education and uses past review recommendations and action plans, as well as a variety of data, to inform guided conversations between the graduate school and faculty in departmental leadership roles.
 These conversations include, in part, the current scope and status of the program, sharing of best practices across graduate education, and the future direction of the program.

-Rackham Program Review (RPR)
+Purpose of the Rackham Program Review

 The purpose of the Rackham Program Review is to strengthen the collaboration among Rackham, the faculty responsible for graduate programs, and the other schools and colleges.
 This collaborative process helps to identify opportunities to improve graduate education and complements the expertise of the program’s faculty through the sharing of data about historical patterns and ideas for promising practices in graduate education.
 At the end of the process, Rackham will be better informed about the needs and challenges of each graduate program and can make policy, programmatic, and resource allocation decisions accordingly.